 I have already mentioned above that this is a rolled mattress.
 It comes packed in a black carton box that looks really premium.
 Delivery is free for any size but it’s not the quickest out there.
 My mattress arrived 6 days after I had placed my order.
 The reason is that they take a lot of time to dispatch their mattresses, usually 3-5 days.
 UPS delivered mine and the courier was prompt and polite.
-The box will be delivered at your doorstep so you will have to carry this in the room of your choice.
-Sapira is one of the heaviest mattresses I have reviewed so make sure you have help.
-The box depending on the size you have ordered will weight anything between 29kg to 55kg.
+The box will be delivered to your doorstep so you will have to carry this to the room of your choice.
+This is one of the heaviest mattresses I have reviewed so make sure you have help.
+The box depending on the size you have ordered will weigh anything between 29kg to 55kg.
 Overall, I was happy with my experience but I think there is room for improvement with delivery times.

-The Sapira mattress comes with a 100-night trial period which allows you to test the mattress before you commit to keeping it.
+The Leesa Luxury Hybrid mattress comes with a 100-night trial period which allows you to test the mattress before you commit to keeping it.
 If you are not happy with it, you can return it for free and get a full refund.
 All you have to do is talk to their customer service department and they will arrange everything for you.
 You don’t have to keep the original packaging to be able to return your mattress so feel free to recycle it.
 The mattress also comes with a 10-year guarantee which will cover you for a long time.
-Overall, Sapira comes with a complete package and I have no complaints here.
+Overall, it comes with a complete package and I have no complaints here.

 The mattress is available in 4 sizes.
 This is a bit disappointing as the options are very limited.
 There are no EU sizes and I think they should change this in the near future.
 Especially since they do this with the Leesa mattress.
 The smaller size (UK Single) starts from £850 with the bigger (UK Super King) selling for £1,450.
 This is not cheap but they run offers very frequently so you will be able to buy it with a discount.
-The table below has pricing information for all sizes.

-- A hybrid mattress that it’s a good all-rounder and does extremely well in the side position.
+A hybrid mattress that it’s a good all-rounder and does extremely well in the side position.

-- A mattress that is suitable for couples.
+A mattress that is suitable for couples.

-- A mattress that sleeps cool and is made with high-quality materials
+A mattress that sleeps cool and is made with high-quality materials